WajidKarimm/WajidKarimm/README.md

 ## About Me

-I am an AI and Machine Learning enthusiast with a deep passion for exploring the ever-evolving technology landscape.
-With solid experience in Python and a constant drive to master emerging technologies, I strive to become a better developer every day.

-**Current Focus:**
-- Working on cutting-edge AI and Machine Learning projects
-- Continuously learning new frameworks and best practices
-- Contributing to open-source projects and collaborative development
-- Building impactful solutions that make a difference

-When I'm not coding, I enjoy reading, exploring nature, and having meaningful conversations over coffee.
+I love exploring the ever-changing world of tech, diving into new programming languages and tools.
+I have decent experience with Python and enjoy learning emerging tools to become a better developer.
+Open-source projects are important to me, and I enjoy working with different teams.
+When I'm not coding, I like getting lost in a good book, enjoying nature, or having coffee with friends.
+Let's connect and start a coding adventure together!

 ---

-## Technical Skills
+## Skills & Technologies

 <div align="center">